By Vincenzo Laviosa

 David became King Edward VIII on his father's death in January 1936.
 He assumed the title and began planning his coronation, but he did not change his lifestyle.
 He neglected his state work, showed too much sympathy for Nazi Germany, and went on several holidays with Wallis always at his side.
 Once the obliging Ernest Simpson agreed to a divorce, it became clear that David had decided to marry Wallis and make Her his Queen.
 Her status as an American commoner with two living former husbands did not sit well with most of the establishment or the royal family.
 The British public, however, knew nothing about the romance because the press had kept it out of their papers.
 Imagine how stunned they were when abdication rumors began to circulate.
 By that time, Wallis has gone to France to wait for her latest divorce while David unsuccessfully argued his case.
 He would not get his way, so in December, he gave up the crown to his brother, who became King George VI.

 Duke and Duchess of Windsor became highly sought-after party guests on both sides of the Atlantic.
-He also showered her with jewels comma most of which war auctions off after her death in 1986.
+He also showered her with jewels, most of which were auctioned off after her death in 1986.
 He had died in 1972 and she spent her last 14 years alone and increasingly unaware of what was going on around her.
 In the show of kindness and perhaps mercy, Wallis had been welcomed more or less as a member of the family when she accompanied David's body to England for his burial.
 By that time his niece was Queen Elizabeth II and she wished not to further the antagonism between branches of the family.

 Even today, The Duchess of Windsor remained a figure of controversy among people who follow Royal history.
 People honor and respect her and David for following their hearts and for the devotion they showed each other throughout their long lives.
 Others cannot forgive him for his selfish decision to renounce the throne or her for being the cause of that decision.
 I am usually on the side of those who think they should have chosen honor over personal inclination.
-However, the result has been the reigns of King George VI and Queen Elizabeth II and I strongly believe the nation is better having had the two of them as monarch.
-When David's father said that his son would ruin himself in a year, he also hoped but nothing would come between the second son and his niece and the throne.
+However, the result has been the reigns of King George VI and Queen Elizabeth II, and I strongly believe the nation is better having had the two of them as monarchs.
+While David's father predicted that his first son would ruin himself within a year of ascending the throne, the old king also hoped nothing would come between his second son, his granddaughter and the throne.
 His prediction therefore was not only prophetic but wise.